This was my turbo.

 JUST KIDDING THAT NEVER HAPPENS

-Of course I knew that it was not going to be that simple.
+Of course I knew it would not be that simple.
 The cold-side intake of the new turbo being substantially larger than the VJ9 rather guaranteed that.
 So let's start with this intake pipe.

 I can't modify this pipe, because it is made of plastic.
 Well, I could; that wouldn't be that much worse than at least one of the modifications I have seen in this engine bay (clue: it is in the photo above).
 But half of the rationalisation project is to remove bad modifications, and I do not want to add another.